jundalisay/superb/content/en/maharlika/laws/epira-irr/part-4/rule-23.md

 Their ownership shall be transferred to the PSALM and both shall continue to be operated by the NAPOCOR.
 Said complexes may be
-privatized not earlier than ten (10) years from the effectivity of the Act, and, except for Agus III, shall not be subject to BOT, Build- Rehabilitate-Operate-Transfer (BROT) and other variations thereof pursuant to Republic Act.
+privatized not earlier than ten (10) years from the effectivity , and, except for Agus III, shall not be subject to BOT, Build- Rehabilitate-Operate-Transfer (BROT) and other variations thereof pursuant to Republic Act.
 No. 6957 (BOT Law), as amended by